Resources in this section include those relating to the administration of estates, grant of probate and drafting of wills.

 This will generator, managed by OCBC Bank, utilises a basic will template and may be used for preparing simple wills.

 The Wills Registry is a confidential registry where testators or their solicitors can deposit information on wills.
 Website contains a directory of law firms whom members of the public can contact if they require advice on Wills and Estate Planning, Probate and Estate Administration and other related matters.
+Managed by the Singapore Academy of Law.

 C. Administration and Distribution of Estates

-Singapore Courts: Probate and Administration
+SG Courts: Probate and Administration

 Information on the procedure for obtaining a Grant of Probate or Letters of Administration in the Family Justice Courts.